smagr173/BBMobile-Heroku/README.md

-This is the repo for the Hobbie PHP backend
+This is the repo for the BBMobile PHP backend